hongsw/hello-mcp/README.md

 For more examples and tips, visit our guide:
 [https://garak.ai/getting-started](https://garak.ai/getting-started)

+## 🚧 TODO

+- If you encounter any problems or have suggestions, please create an issue on a suitable issue tracking system (e.g., GitHub Issues).
+Provide a detailed description of the issue and steps to reproduce it. https://github.com/hongsw/hello-mcp/issues
+- Windows support is currently under testing.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.